ipastusi/netreact/README.md

 events/netreact-1747995770292.json
 ```

-On macOS you migth want to use `fswatch`:
+On macOS you might want to use `fswatch`:

 ```
 ./netreact -i en0 -d events